top of page

 Western Brook Pond

-At Out East Adventures, in collaboration with BonTours, we're thrilled to offer captivating hiking experiences at Western Brook Pond.
+Out East Adventures, in collaboration with BonTours, are thrilled to offer captivating hiking experiences around Western Brook Pond.
 Tailor your adventure with a challenging 1-day trek or enjoy a more leisurely exploration with our extended 2-day hike, giving you extra time to soak in the stunning surroundings.
 For the bold explorers, our rugged 4-day backpacking journey awaits, ensuring there's a perfect trail for every adventurer.

 Day Hike